 This post has already talked about how having an elevated heart rate can make time slow down.
 According to this article about a study done at the Pavia University in Italy, music’s volume and tempo can help raise your heart rate, which is great for preparing to play.
 Still, it can also help bring it down, which would come in handy when you’re feeling too excited or anxious, and need to calm yourself down a bit.

 The same 2008 article mentioned above contends that music’s rhythm provides cues to improve the timing of key aspects of new skills.
 Well-chosen music with lyrics that reinforce essential aspects of a new skill is also thought to be beneficial.
 The fun often added to a learning environment by music and more intrinsic motivation to master new skills.

 2. Move with more efficiency

-1. Get in “the zone”
+1. Get in “the zone.”

 “The zone” is the holy grail of sport, where athletes enter an altered state of awareness where the mind and body operate automatically with little conscious effort.
-In a 1998 study co-conducted by Dr. Karageorghis of Brunel University, 1,231 dance students were surveyed about their ability to get in the zone or attain “flow” as it is also known while listening to music.
+In a 1998 study co-conducted by Dr Karageorghis of Brunel University, 1,231 dance students were surveyed about their ability to get in the zone or attain “flow” as it is also known while listening to music.

 There were high correlations between ratings of the music and ratings of “flow”.
-“We concluded that music may have a considerable effect on enjoyment levels during exercise and selecting the ‘right’ music may be a key factor…” Karageorghis wrote.
+“We concluded that music might have a considerable effect on enjoyment levels during exercise and selecting the ‘right’ music may be a key factor…” Karageorghis wrote.